Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

             // Used to remove a source set from documentation, test source sets are suppressed by default
             suppress.set(false)

+            // Used to prevent resolving package-lists online.
+When this option is set to true, only local files are resolved
+            offlineMode.set(false)

             // Use to include or exclude non public members includeNonPublic.set(false)